 This struggle creates many contrasts, the huge and modern mega malls on one side, versus poorer shacks a few blocks away.
 Combine all this with the city’s very rich historical background, and you get an almost surreal experience which is hard to ignore.

-You will either love it or hate it, there’s really no in-between feeling.
-But to help ensure you get a good feeling about it, be sure to check out all these top places to visit in Manila.
+You will either love Manila or hate it, there’s really no in-between.
+But to help ensure you get a well-rounded picture of the city, make sure to check out the places to visit above.

 Like This Article?
 Pin it!